ArcticSnow/snowpyt/README.md

 - pandas

 ## Use

+1. Snowpit must be formated following the template file "Standard_pit.xlsx"
+2. Export the snowpit to a csv file using tab as delimiter
-Individual snowpits have to be loaded into python class object from which the user can easily access information.
+3. Individual snowpits have to be loaded into python class object from which the user can easily access information.
 See the file Example.py for an example of a basic use.

 ## Example